Sören Karlsson

-Sören Karlsson (born 23 October 1946) is a former international speedway rider from Sweden.
+Sören Karlsson (born 23 October 1946) is a former international motorcycle speedway rider from Sweden.
+He earned 29 caps for the Sweden national speedway team.

 Speedway career

 Karlsson won a bronze medal at the Speedway World Team Cup in the 1975 Speedway World Team Cup.

 He rode in the top tier of British Speedway from 1973 to 1978, riding for various clubs.
+He rode for Coventry Bees, Sheffield Tigers and Swindon Robins.